 Manaslu Tsum Valley Trek provides us with a wonderful opportunity to escape ourselves through daily routine and completely immerse in the natural beauty around the 8th highest Manaslu Himalayas with cultural exploration at the hidden valley of Tsum.
-With less than a decade of its opening to outsiders, Tsum valley has been successfully able to enchant the visitors with its diversity in topography and richness in Tibetan-influenced cultures and traditions.
+With less than a decade of its opening to outsiders, Tsum valley has been successfully able to enchant the visitors; with its diversity in topography and richness in Tibetan-influenced cultures and traditions.

 We embark on Manaslu Tsum Valley Trek as you arrive at Kathmandu and complete sightseeing around world heritage sites.
 At the beginning of the trek, we take a drive to Baseri, the starting point of this trip.
-We pass through, exceptionally beautiful and naturally blessed Budhi Gandaki valley.
-Trekking along the way through beautiful forests, farmlands, pastures, settlements, and villages of mostly Gurungs and Magars; we enter the hidden Tsum valley leaving back the Manaslu Trail.
+We pass through, an exceptionally beautiful and naturally blessed Budhi Gandaki valley.
+Likewise, trekking along the way through beautiful forests, farmlands, pastures, settlements, and villages of mostly Gurungs and Magars; we enter the hidden Tsum valley leaving back the Manaslu Trail.

 Tsum valley is popular for outstanding views of Himalayan ranges like Ganesh Himal and Manaslu etc. Along the way, we pass through numerous Buddhist monasteries watching the Tibetan-influenced cultures.
 Tsum valley also offers insights into the lifestyle of tribes living there which will surely be a cultural shock to outsiders.
 Manaslu and Tsum valley is a well-known homestay trek.
 But in the present scenario, plenty of tea houses also have developed around the trails.
 During the final days of the trek, we again catch up on the popular circuit route of Tal, Syange, and drive back to Kathmandu.